Harlan2001/Structure-and-interpretation-of-computer-programs/README.md

 I usually read blogs on CSDN and github. but i don't usually write anything or share my code on any internet forum.
 I guess i am too shy and afraid of being judged or commented by others.

-Also maybe i will write something personal in the journal to share it with my classmates and friends on github.

-Ultimately, when i read those things after colleage, i can still recall these beautiful memories Thank you
+Thank you